 Top release: 'Light My Cigar Please' by Emiljo AC Feat.
-Sinéad McCarthy & Pinta on Low Temp Records with almost one million streams on Spotify.
+Sinéad McCarthy & Pinta on Low Temp Records with over one million streams on Spotify.
 I specialize in top-line writing for pop, electronic, rock, R&B, country and folk music.
 If you're looking for a professional sound and a quick turn around, I'm your lady.

 Why hello there!
 I have over 15 years of experience performing and toplining for various projects.
 I enjoy singing and writing for a wide variety of genres, from electronic, to folk, to pop, or traditional.